 We always talk about carbs and macro nutrient on low carb diet.
 We forget to tell us how much it is important to also reach your micro nutrient target.
-They are hard to estimate because we only need small amount of those.
-All I can tell you, you need extra micro nutrient on low carb keto diet because it is a diuretic diet, we flush lots of those with all the water we drink.
-So those peanut butter granola balls are perfect to reload your micro nutrient level with plant-based wholesome ingredients, 100 % low carb.
+It is hard to say how much of those are required.
+You only need small amount of each micro nutrients.
+All I can tell you, you need extra micro nutrient on low carb keto diet.
+Indeed, the keto diet is diuretic.
+It means you flush lots of those nutrient with all the water you drink.
+So those peanut butter granola balls are perfect to reload your micro nutrient level.

 So lets have a look at the simple ingredients you need to make those granola balls: